eead-csic-compbio/get_homologues/lib/mview/README.md

 People who contributed early code or suggestions include C. Leroy and other members of the former Sander group at EBI.
 Useful suggestions relating to the EBI sequence database search services have come from R. Lopez, W. Li and
 H. McWilliam at EBI.
-Many other people have suggested new features and reported bugs; I hope I have acknowledged them in the change log and apologise if I have missed anyone out.
+Thanks to the many other people who have suggested new features and reported bugs.
+Finally, thank you to everyone who has cited MView in their publications.